davidgordon12/Vert/README.md

 ## License

-Vert is open-source software licensed under the GNU 2.0 License.
+Vert is open-source software licensed under the <a href="https://github.com/davidgordon12/Vert/edit/master/LICENCE">GNU General Public Licence 2.0</a> License.
 Feel free to use, modify, and distribute it in accordance with the terms specified in the license.